 Brad Bauer is a Lay Ministry/Faith at Work specialist with extensive complementary work history in Community Development, Business, Marketing and Community Planning.
 He received a BS degree from the University of Wisconsin; an MA from the University of New Mexico; a Masters of Theological Studies from Boston University; a Graduate Certificate in Non-profit Management & Finance from Boston University; and a Doctorate of Ministry from Andover Newton Theological School now at Yale Divinity.

 Mr. Bauer’s career includes work as Owner/Principal and Senior Planner for an Architecture/Engineering & Community Development firm serving clients throughout the upper mid-west and as a Professor of Community Development for the University of Wisconsin.
 Over the years, as a member of the Bauer Family Foundation, he has been dedicated to the building of human and institutional capacity in the areas of Lay Ministry, healthcare, education, justice and opportunity for those in the margins of society.
 He is an active member of Townsend Congregational church where he serves as the Minister for Congregational Care.
-In further Christian service, he is also extensively involved at the American Baptist Assembly/Green Lake Conference Center and several other para-church non-profits across the country.
+In further Christian service, he is also extensively involved at the American Baptist Assembly/Green Lake Conference Center, on the Board of the American Baptist Churches International Ministries service, and with several other para-church non-profits across the country.

 Mr. David J. Blair